Terry's: Post-war era

 After the war ended, the factory was handed back to the company.
 Production was difficult because of rationing and limited imports of raw cocoa.
 As a result, in 1954 production of the chocolate apple was phased out in favour of increased production of the chocolate orange.
 Frank Terry retired in 1958, and was replaced as chairman by Noel Terry, with Frank dying in 1960.
-The business was purchased by the Forte group from the Terry family in 1963, with the Mayor of York, Mona Armitage asking had Terry's been fortified or Fortes been terrified.
+The business was purchased by the Forte group from the Terry family in 1963, with the Mayor of York, Mona Armitage, asking whether Terry's had been fortified or Fortes terrified.
 The price was £4.25 million paid for in Forte shares and Noel Terry joined the Forte board.
 Forte Group already owned Fullers, a bakery and confectionery company based in Hammersmith, closing their factory in 1964 and transferring their confectionery production, including Peppermint lumps to York.
-Charles Forte appointed Ian Johnston as managing director, who modernised the business and introduced the first television adverts for the company.
+Charles Forte appointed Ian Johnston as managing director; Johnston modernised the business and introduced the first television adverts for the company.
 The Colgate-Palmolive company acquired Joseph Terry & Sons from Trust House Forte in 1977 for £17 million.
 Terry's at this time had 30% of the UK market for assortment boxes, with All Gold accounting for 20%, while Moonlight accounted for a further 10%.
 It was under Colgate-Palmolive that Terry's developed the short lived Chocolate Lemon.
 By 1981 Terry's revenue from All Gold stood at £11 million.